Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: AnatolyPm / Wikimedia Commons

-The Archaeological Museum Zadar is one the top places to visit in Zadar and contains artefacts from prehistoric times through the Middle Ages.
+The Archaeological Museum Zadar is one of the top places to visit in Zadar and contains artefacts from prehistoric times through the Middle Ages.
 Its collection includes Roman sculptures, mosaics, and everyday objects that tell the story of Zadar’s past.
 Exhibits are arranged by historical period, providing a timeline of the region’s development.
 Informative descriptions help visitors understand the significance of each display.
-The museum is a great place to learn about the cultural influences that shaped Dalmatia over centuries.
+Visiting this museum is one of the things to do in Zadar to learn about the cultural influences that shaped Dalmatia over the centuries.

 Entry Fee: € 6 / ₹ 550